miklevin/MikeLev.in/_posts/2025-09-17-mastering-data-pivots-with-python.md

 centers for AI, which eventually led to their becoming the first trillion-dollar company.
 People using gaming cards for Bitcoin-mining likely showed up in a spreadsheet-style pivot of the first kind to make the business practice adjustments of the second kind.
-Doing the math on doing the math... haha!
+Doing the math on doing the math... ahaha!
 The example becomes very meta in the case of NVidia where the hardware helps to the spreadsheet style pivot calculations.